SamuelSwartzberg/flashcardifying_text_temp/ling.md

 # -> graphemics

 The shape that a specific character/grapheme takes in a specific typeface/writing style/writing system is known as a {{c1::letterform}}.

+# -> abstract

+In semantics, mathematical logic and related disciplines, the principle of compositionality is the principle that the meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them.